Getting ready for the PSTN & ISDN Switch Off

 What is the PSTN and why is it being switched off?

 The Public Switched Telephony Network (PSTN) is the communications infrastructure that enables voice communication through conventional landline phones in the UK.
-It is made up of BT Telephone exchanges connected together.
+It is comprised of BT Telephone exchanges.
 Although the current PSTN was installed in the 1980s, the network was first set up over 100 years ago and is now very outdated.

 What is ISDN and why is it being switched off?